Mike Wagner: After retirement

-Wagner is currently a defensive backs coach at Pine-Richland High School in Gibsonia, Pennsylvania.
+Wagner was a defensive backs coach at Pine-Richland High School in Gibsonia, Pennsylvania.
 He was interviewed for the NFL Films documentary series America's Game: The Super Bowl Champions on the 1975 Pittsburgh Steelers.

-For a short time, Mike Wagner also served as an assistant coach on the Pine-Richland High School (Gibsonia, PA) coaching staff, mainly working with the defensive backs and special teams.
+For a short time, Wagner also served as an assistant coach on the Pine-Richland High School (Gibsonia, PA) coaching staff, mainly working with the defensive backs and special teams.

-Mike Wagner was the guest speaker at the 3rd annual Steel City Mafia Banquet in Latrobe, Pennsylvania, on August 15, 2009.
+Wagner was the guest speaker at the 3rd annual Steel City Mafia Banquet in Latrobe, Pennsylvania, on August 15, 2009.

 After pro football, Wagner applied his bachelor's degree in accounting and worked in the financial industry.
-He earned an M.B.A. from the University of Pittsburgh and, as of 2012, is a bank vice president in Pittsburgh.
+He earned an M.B.A. from the University of Pittsburgh and, as of 2012, was a bank vice president in Pittsburgh.

+Wagner died from pancreatic cancer in Cranberry, Pennsylvania, on February 18, 2026, at the age of 76.